Skip to content

 Job titles Expand answer

-• Put job titles after the person’s name
+• Put job title after the person’s name.

 • Make job titles lowercase.

-• Job titles below name in memos or emails
+• Below name in memos and emails and on business cards

 • Do not include person’s middle initial.